sitasp/CodeSync/README.md

 ## How it Works

-LeetSync utilizes the LeetCode API to fetch your submission data and the GitHub API to create a new file or update an existing one in your selected repository.
+CodeSync utilizes the LeetCode API to fetch your submission data and the GitHub API to create a new file or update an existing one in your selected repository.

 ## Installation

-To install LeetSync, follow these steps:
+To install CodeSync, follow these steps:

 1. Download the latest release of the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/leetsync-leetcode-synchro/ppkbejeolfcbaomanmbpjdbkfcjfhjnd?hl=en&authuser=0).
 2. Install the extension by clicking the "Add to Chrome" button.